-I am a lecturer in the MSP group in the Department of Computer and Information Sciences.
+I am a research fellow in the MSP group in the Department of Computer and Information Sciences.
 I am interested in quantum computation, the foundations of quantum mechanics, category theory and its application in computer science, logic and physics, and graphical techniques for reasoning.

 I am the co-inventor (with Bob Coecke) of the ZX-calculus, a string diagrammatic language for quantum systems.
 I initiated the quantomatic project (with Lucas Dixon and Aleks Kissinger), a graphical theorem prover, intended for reasoning about quantum systems.

 I am a member of the editorial board of the open access journal Compositionality.
 Please feel free to contact me if you wish to submit an article to the journal -- only your best stuff though, no rubbish!